• Skip to main content

 What Happens If I Don’t File Taxes?

-• You may struggle to get loans because many lenders want to see your tax return.
+• Financial impact – You may struggle to get loans because many lenders want to see your tax return as proof of your income.

-• The IRS may assess civil or criminal tax evasion penalties against you.
+• Tax evasion charges – If applicable, the IRS may assess civil or criminal tax evasion penalties against you.

 Not Filing Taxes When You’re Entitled to a Tax Refund